HeyIamMarasiniAmrit/create-django-repo/README.md

 # 🎓 Dj Project
+# This is a project everything about i learn django related

 This is a Django project containing three apps: **fee**, **course**, and **result**.
 It serves as a foundation for a modular web application.